Ankylosing Spondylitis

 Sleep on Your Back

 Doctors advise people suffering from ankylosing spondylitis to sleep on their back.
 It helps to maintain the natural curvature of the spine and relieves pain.
 It's also important to maintain your legs straight rather than bowed.
 Flexing the hip slightly with a pillow under the thigh might also assist keep the spine in a more neutral position.
-If you sleep on your side, placing a pillow between your knees can help relieve stress in your hips and lower back.
+If you sleep on your side, placing a spondylitis pillow between knees can help relieve stress in your hips and lower back.

 Use a Firm Mattress